naomibuell/DATA607_Project3/README.md

 -   Verified no revisions needed.

-### Description [Nick to complete]
+### Description

 -   Checked description text, ignoring case, for skills from existing keywords list.
+Each keyword was checked for with surrounding word boundaries (\\b) to prevent small character count keywords, such as "R", from being detected unless they were explicitly used.

 ### Onsite, Hybrid, or Remote status